kevinburke/athenian.me/index.md

 #### Source code

 The source code for this website is hosted on [Github][athenian.me].
-You are encouraged to contribute and improve this page - instructions on getting started with Git and adding changes can be found [here][bootcamp].
+You are encouraged to contribute to and improve this site - instructions on getting started with Git and adding changes can be found [here][bootcamp].

 [athenian.me]: https://github.com/kevinburke/athenian.me